CanonicalLtd/maas-docs/en/installconfig-rack.md

 network interface.
 This provides a scaling factor that can help as a network architecture grows in size.

+## Communication with the region controller

-In regards to region controller and rack controller communication, each rack controller must be able to initiate TCP connections:
+Each rack controller must be able to initiate TCP connections:

 - for HTTP, to each region controller on port 5240.
 If high availability is implemented then this will typically become port 80.
 See